ypriverol/github-paper/REVIEWS.md

 4. Pg.
 2, Rule 1:

     a) Might be worth explaining what 'forking' means.

+> We agree with the user and the current version include a short explanation of the forking concept.

     b) "Structuring your projects allows to manage permissions and restrict access at different levels: users, teams and organisations."
 Maybe "Project managers can structure projects to manage…"

+> We agree with the reviewer and the current version include the suggested change.

     c) Repositories: The bit on repositories should be described earlier, not at the end.
 You are technically forking a *repository*, not just a project (which in my opinion could consist of many independent but related repositories, e.g. the Bio* projects, GMOD, etc).

+> We re-structured the rule and the current version started explaining what is a repository.

 5. Pg.
 3, Rule 2: